-In few words, the senses resume body so that the world resumes meaning, and the catalyst of this process is silence.
+In a few words: the senses resume the body so that the world resumes meaning, and the catalyst of this process is silence.

-Through and Within Silence: Beautiful Landscapes That Make Beauty
+Beautiful Landscapes That Make Beauty: Through and Within Silence

 Silence heals, repairs, soothes, rests, fills, shows the source of meaning, mutates the in-self into per-self and vice versa, at will.
 It knows no boundaries and expands, while tongue weakens the "me".
 Silence frees the "me" and leads it into the world, while tongue imprisons the "me" and makes it a self.
 The word/speech imposes the limit and definition; logic invents first the outside and the inside, the limit that separates the inside from the outside, inclusion, exclusion, expulsion, belonging.
-The word expels, silence makes peace by removing all limits (Serres, 2014).
+The word expels; silence makes peace by removing all limits (Serres, 1989).

-Excess, flexibility of "points of view", relativization, recognition, re-aestheticization are, at this point, the passages, inter-implicated and catalyzed by silence, which primarily fosters healing from linguistic anesthesia, whereby sight returns/is visiting the world, olfaction returns/is shrewd, taste returns/is sapient, touch returns/is contact, the body appears in its synesthetic-cognitive, recognizer-of-things, conjugative-hybrid valence, and therefore in its anthropo-poietic dimensionality.
+Excess, flexibility of "points of view", relativization, recognition, re-aestheticization are, at this point, the passages, inter-implicated and catalyzed by silence, which primarily fosters healing from linguistic anesthesia, whereby sight returns to/is visiting the world, olfaction returns to/is shrewd, taste returns to/is sapient, touch returns to/is contact, the body appears in its synesthetic, cognitive, recognizer-of-things, conjugative-hybrid valence, and therefore in its dimensionality constitutive of the human.
 In other words, silence first and foremost induces the discover of the senses as excesses, intentionality, thresholds of passage, channels/places of hybridization, whereby there is (no longer) a unique reference, nor a center, nor the exclusive uniqueness of the subject, nor a frontier between thing and subject, nor subject or object; that is, exclusion is excluded, or rather negation is contrasted without negation, and universal co-belonging (re)emerges.

-This approach/process of opposition by generalization, catalyzed by the thaumaturgical silence, so to speak, reveals altogether the fact that all entities know how to do, albeit according to quantitative differences, what we believe we are the only ones who can say and do.
-That is, precisely receive, emit, store, transmit information/energy.
+This approach/process of opposition by generalization12 (Watkin, 2020), catalyzed by the thaumaturgical silence, so to speak, reveals altogether the fact that all entities know how to do, albeit according to quantitative differences, what we believe we are the only ones who can say and do, that is, precisely receive, emit, store, transmit information/energy13 (Brillouin, 1959).